-With Rheumatoid Arthritis it is really important to try and have a daily exercise practice.
-We encourage movement through yoga as this can truly help reduce pain and inflammation in the joints.
-Restorative Yoga allows our Body, Mind, and Soul to unwind and creates internal peace and awareness.
-It is a slow practice that nourishes the body and allows it to deeply relax in postures that are often held around 5 minutes or more.
+Restorative Yoga poses allow our body, mind, and soul to unwind.
+They can also create internal peace and awareness.
+It is a slow practice that nourishes the body and allows you to deeply relax in postures that are often held for around 5 minutes or more.

-1) Extended Balasana (Extended Child’s Pose) – Beautiful resting pose, brings calmness and awareness to the body.
-Aids in stretching the lower back muscles and buttocks.
+A beautiful resting pose that brings calmness and awareness to the body.
+It aids in stretching the lower back muscles, hips, thighs, and ankles.

 *Please be mindful of the knees

-*Pregnant – take knees hip width apart and place a bolster underneath the chest for support
+*If you are pregnant – take knees hip-width apart and place a bolster underneath the chest for support

-- Hinging from the hips bend forward until your chest is resting on your knees and gently rest your forehead on the floor.
-Feel free to rest your head on the block, or create two fists and stack them to rest the head on, if it does not reach the floor.
+2. Then fold forwards until your chest is resting on your knees and gently rest your forehead on the floor.
+Feel free to rest your head on your block, or create two fists and stack them to rest the head on, if it does not reach the floor.

-- To release, inhale looking forward and exhale gently walking the hands back by your sides and come to a seated position upright.
+5. To release, inhale looking forward and exhale gently walking the hands back by your sides and coming to a seated position upright.

 *Please be mindful of the knees

-- Inhale looking forward and opening the chest, and when you exhale walk your hands forward, hinging from the hips and rest your chest and upper body on the bolster.
+2. Inhale looking forward and opening the chest, and when you exhale walk your hands forward, folding from the hips.

-- Turn your head to the right for 3 minutes, remembering to breath, and then turn your head to the left for 3 minutes, remembering to breath.
+3. Turn your head to the right for 3 minutes, remember to breathe, and then turn your head to the left for 3 minutes.

-3) Ananda Balasana (Happy Baby) – Great pose for opening the hip joints, releasing the lower back, and stretches the hamstrings.
+Great pose for opening the hip joints, releasing the lower back, and stretching the hamstrings.
 It helps to relieve stress and calms the body and the mind.

-- Bend your legs, knees to chest, and open the knees wide and down towards the armpits
+2. Bend your knees so they are on your chest, and open the knees down towards each side of your body.

-- Ensure to stack the ankles over the knees and take your hands to gently hold onto the outer edges of your feet
+4. Take your hands and gently hold onto the outer edges of your feet.

-- Pull your feet gently towards the floor as you feel this juicy stretch.
-Remember to breath and aim to release your lower back towards the floor so the entire spine is resting on the floor.
+5. Pull your feet gently towards the floor as you feel this stretch.
+Remember to breathe and aim to release your lower back towards the floor so the entire spine is resting on the floor.

-4) Supta Baddha Konasana (Reclining Bound Angle Pose) – Beautiful inner groin stretch, relaxes the mind and nervous system, allows energy and blood to flow through the pelvic area, and improves the digestive system
+An inner groin stretch that relaxes the mind and nervous system, allows energy and blood to flow through the pelvic area, and improves digestion.

 *Please be mindful of knee injuries and back pain.
 To support your knees place a block or rolled blanket underneath each knee if needed.

-- Place your bolster long ways on the mat, sit about a hand distance away from the top of the bolster in Baddha Konasana (sitting tall with soles of the feet drawn together and knees gently opening to the sides)
+1. Place your bolster long ways on the mat, sit about a hand distance away from the top of the bolster in Baddha Konasana (sitting tall with soles of the feet drawn together and knees gently opening to the sides).

-- If you would like you can use your strap to place around your lower back, between the knees, and around the tops of the feet.
+2. If you would like, you can use your strap to place around your lower back, between the knees, and around the tops of the feet.
 The strap should be taught and buckled to the side so it is not on your feet or digging in your hip.
 Please keep the strap in place around your lower back.

-- Keep the soles of the feet together, tuck your chin towards your chest which will help to lengthen your spine, and if needed for neck support you can place a blanket underneath the head
+4. Keep the soles of the feet together, tuck your chin towards your chest which will help to lengthen your spine, and if needed for neck support you can place a blanket underneath the head.

-- Enjoy this resting posture for about 5 minutes and remember to breath.
+5. Enjoy this resting posture for about 5 minutes and remember to breathe.
 Feel free to place your eye pillow over your eyes as you rest deep into the posture.

-6) Viparita Karani (Fountain of Youth or Legs Up the Wall Pose) – Awww, this is a beautiful pose that I always love to do whenever I have a few minutes to spare.
-A relaxing and restorative pose that calms the nervous system, eases muscle tension, relieves fatigue and stress, helps with lower back pain, and is a cooling posture that lowers the blood pressure.
-I highly recommend adding this pose to your day to allow the days stresses to melt away.
+A relaxing and restorative pose that calms the nervous system, eases muscle tension, relieves fatigue and stress, helps with lower back pain, and is a cooling posture that lowers blood pressure.

 *Pregnancy – raise the torso on a bolster and avoid lying flat

 3. Keep your feet and heels together, with the feet flexed back and the legs active.
-Allow your arms to lay by your sides with the palms facing up or rest your hands on your tummy
+Allow your arms to lay by your sides with the palms facing up or rest your hands on your tummy.

-- Melt your shoulders down to the earth, and tilt your chin towards your chest to lengthen the spine.
+4. Melt your shoulders down to the earth, and tilt your chin towards your chest to lengthen the spine.
 Close your eyes and if you like, place your eye pillow gently over your eyes.

-- Hold for 5 minutes and release by tucking your knees down towards your chest and slowly rolling to your right hand side, your left hand can help push you to a seated position.
+6. Hold the pose for 5 minutes and release by tucking your knees down towards your chest and slowly rolling to your right-hand side, your left hand can help push you to a seated position.

-7) Savasana (Corpse Pose) – Ideal for sealing your yoga practice and allowing the full benefits of all of the poses you have just done flow through your body.
+Ideal for sealing your yoga practice and allowing the full benefits of all of the poses you have just done to flow through your body.
 Rest your body and still the mind and allow any remaining tensions to melt away.
 Savasana helps to balance and calm the nervous system and most importantly helps to create inner peace.

 *Pregnancy raise your head and chest on a bolster

-- Place your eye pillow gently over your eyes and rest your arms by your side, palms facing towards the sky
+2. Place your eye pillow gently over your eyes and rest your arms by your side with your palms facing towards the sky.

-- Allow your feet & hands to relax, fingers & toes to relax, and take a deep inhale and nourishing exhale to release any lingering tension
+3. Allow your feet & hands to relax, fingers & toes to relax, and take a deep inhale and nourishing exhale to release any lingering tension.

-- Allow the floor to support your body and relax the whole body on the mat.
+4. Allow the floor to support your body and relax the whole body on the mat.
 Give yourself as much time as possible in Savasana (approx 5 – 10 minutes).

-- Take a deep stretch bringing the arms along the floor and over your head, lengthening the body, then roll to the right hand side and gently come to a seated position
+6. Take a deep stretch bringing the arms along the floor and over your head, lengthening the body, then roll to the right-hand side and gently come to a seated position.